franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 # 🏁 0.
 Start by cloning this repo

-Use the `git` command to download repo.
+Use the `git` command to download repo contents to your virtual machine.

 ```bash
 $ git clone https://github.com/franciscozorrilla/EMBOMicroCom.git